-“My dad is a pilot, but he hobbied in computers on the side and would build computers pretty often,” Meg said.
-“So, from a young age, I would always be assisting and building computers with him.”
+"My dad is a pilot, but he had hobbies in computers on the side and would build computers pretty often," Meg said.
+"So, from a young age, I would always be assisting and building computers with him."

 Working with her dad acted as the springboard for Meg’s programming work, creating a curiosity for coding that led her to write plugins for the popular video game Minecraft and work as a freelance web designer using WordPress and HTML.

 Treading New Soil

 Meg’s proficiency in drawing and background in computers left her with too many options when selecting a college major.

 "I didn’t really know what I wanted to do for college, and I figured ‘well I can draw stick figures pretty well, so I guess I’ll go do graphic design,’" Meg said.
 "After my first year, somebody convinced me that I should really go into something that wasn’t graphic design because I have better skills than that.
 So, I thought, ‘well, maybe I want to go to college for something I don’t know how to do.’"

 Meg Woodford brings the sun from her graduation day to the IntelliTect office every day.

 After choosing to pursue computer science instead of graphic design and delving into the world of DevOps, Meg became an agile software developer in only three years.
 Her time at ASU in Tempe, Arizona, consisted of working on coding projects every night and a full computer science course schedule.
 This programming-dense college experience gave Meg the necessary skills and knowledge to feel confident applying to IntelliTect.